athenamelia/athenamelia.github.io/_pages/research.md

 author_profile: yes
 ---

-Hematology and ophthalmology projects, and more!
+Hematology, ophthalmology, and more!
 ---
-Currently, I work as a data scientist at Genentech, a member of [Roche](https://www.roche.com/) where I provide statistical analysis and computational support to hematology and ophthalmology studies.
-My current projects include:
+Currently at Genentech, I provide statistical analysis and computational support to hematology and ophthalmology studies.
+My past and current projects include:

+- Phase Ib clinical trial to study Mosunetuzumab or Glofitamab in combination with CC-200 and CC-99282 in patients with B-cell non-hodgkin lymphoma (NHL)
 - Phase Ib/II clinical trial to compare Mosunetuzumab in combination with Tiragolumab with or without Atezolizumab in patients with relapsed or refractory B-cell non-hodgkin lymphoma (NHL)
 - Phase III clinical trial to study Satralizumab in participants with moderate-to-severe thyroid eye disease (TED)

-Besides these therapeutic molecules, I also support new computational tool and study design development through cross-departmental collaboration.
+Besides these therapeutic molecules, I also support computational tool and study design development through collaboration.
 In particular:

-- With [Daniel Sjoberg](https://www.danieldsjoberg.com/), I co-develop the [admiral discovery](https://pharmaverse.github.io/admiraldiscovery/index.html) website, which documents the functionality of the **admiral** family of packages, a collection of open-source R packages for clinical reporting as part of the [pharmaverse movement](https://pharmaverse.org/) across biotech/pharmaceutical industry.
+- With [Daniel Sjoberg](https://www.danieldsjoberg.com/): I co-develop the [admiraldiscovery](https://pharmaverse.github.io/admiraldiscovery/index.html) website, which documents the functionality of the **admiral** family of packages, a collection of open-source R packages for clinical reporting as part of the [pharmaverse movement](https://pharmaverse.org/) across biotech/pharmaceutical industry.

-Starting 2024, I co-host an internal North America Data Science Forum (NADF) series where my colleagues from Genentech/SSF and Roche/Mississauga share statistical work experience across Product Development. <!-- Topics include but are not limited to: programming practice, integrated use of real-world evidence, missing data handling, and filing procedure, etc. -->
+- With [Matt Secrest](https://mattsecrest.com/): I conduct simulation studies which employ cloning and inverse probability censoring weighting ([IPCW](https://pubmed.ncbi.nlm.nih.gov/10985216/)) techniques to emulate a target trial through EMR data to support oncology trial design.

-Estimating causal impact of organ quality and health policies in kidney transplants
+Estimating causal effects of organ quality and health policies in kidney transplants
 ---
-I worked as a graduate research assistant to [Dr. Douglas Schaubel](https://www.dbei.med.upenn.edu/bio/douglas-e-schaubel-phd) at the University of Pennsylvania, conducting research in the intersection of survival analysis and causal inference, with applications to kidney diseases.
+I worked as a research assistant to [Dr. Douglas Schaubel](https://www.dbei.med.upenn.edu/bio/douglas-e-schaubel-phd) at the University of Pennsylvania, conducting research in the intersection of survival analysis and causal inference, with applications to kidney diseases.
 In these projects, I performed data processing and conducted statistical analyses to: measure causal effects of transplant centers, investigate the impact of multiple waitlisting on survival, and evaluate a novel prognostic-score based weighting method for transplant center evaluation.

 One project was to evaluate the impact of receiving organs from deceased-donors with Hepatitis C Virus (HCV) positive on post-transplant survival ([Schaubel et al., 2022](https://jamanetwork.com/journals/jama/article-abstract/2795744)).
 Patients are unweighted in the HCV- group.
 To address confounding in the HCV+ group, we derived a two-dimensional prognostic score, one for donors risk and one for recipients risk.
 The donor-associated risk score is the continuous kidney donor risk index ([KDRI](https://journals.lww.com/transplantjournal/Fulltext/2009/07270/A_Comprehensive_Risk_Quantification_Score_for.13.aspx)) while the recipient-associated risk is the [prognostic score](https://academic.oup.com/biomet/article/95/2/481/230183) estimated from the center-stratified Cox model with recipient characteristics.
 The two-dimensional score is then used to classify patients into risk classes, from which we obtained individual weights to generate weighted Nelson-Aalen survival curves and log-rank tests.